 MSC's rapid prototyping tool was used to assimilate information quickly and translate it into a product.
 This helped program managers launch the product by early 2019.
-Outcomes and impact - GI7-RFPI rolled out the micro-DRI product in collaboration with the DTL.
+Outcomes and impact - GIZ-RFPI rolled out the micro-DRI product in collaboration with the DTI.
 The Government of the Philippines aggressively promoted the product among vulnerable MSMEs. - The product targeted 15,000 MSMEs in the Philippines, which included more than 2,000 enterprises in Davao City alone. - The MSMEs benefitted from the minimal premium rate of PHP 900 (USD 18.56) per annum for annual coverage of up to PHP 500,000 (USD 10,309).
-Clients and partners
+Clients and partners giz - Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH

-Weather-index based microinsurance Research to deliver market insights into weather index-based microinsurance products for vulnerable communities in South and Southeast Asia
+Weather-index based microinsurance

+Research to deliver market insights into weather index- based microinsurance products for vulnerable communities in South and Southeast Asia

+Work areas: